dtbuchholz/basin-wxm-fetch/README.md

 3. Upgrade pip and instal: `make install`
 4. Install dependencies: `make install`

 You want to make sure you activate the environment in the second step before installing.
-Note the core dependencies are `requests` and `polars`, and polars needs `aiohttp` and `fsspec` to work with remote files.
-The [`rich`](https://github.com/Textualize/rich) library is also used for logging.
+Note the core dependencies are `requests` and `polars`, and polars needs `aiohttp`, and `fsspec` to work with remote files.
+The [`rich`](https://github.com/Textualize/rich) library is also used for logging, and `python-dotenv` loads environment variables.

 Once you've done this, you'll also need to make sure the [Basin CLI](https://github.com/tablelandnetwork/basin-cli) is installed; it's part of the underlying application logic.
 You'll need [Go](https://go.dev/doc/install) installed to do this, and then run: